-Custom CSS is a feature we have introduced at the Pro and above subscription levels to add flexibility to a blog's design without using Advanced Templates.
-This is a very powerful and unique feature as it can help make many design changes to a blog solely using CSS.
+Custom CSS is a feature we have introduced at Unlimited and higher plans to add flexibility to a blog's design without using Advanced Templates.
+This is a very powerful and unique feature as it can help make any design changes to a blog solely using CSS.
 We do recommend that only experienced CSS users use this tool.
-You can find more on this under Add Custom CSS.
+Learn more.

 Diskspace is the measure of data stored on a subscriber's account.
 Each item in an account uses diskspace, including posts, images, and uploaded files.
-Text files user less diskspace than large files like images, audio and video clips.
+Text files use less diskspace than large files like images, audio, and video clips.

-Domain Mapping allows members at the Plus level and above to use their personal domains with their Typepad account.
+Domain Mapping allows members at Plus and higher plans to use their personal domains with their Typepad account.
 For instance, example.com could be set as the URL for example.typepad.com.
 This involves some DNS modification to point the domain to your blog as well as a setup in Typepad to point the domain to the account or specific blog/Photo Album.
-You can find more information on this under Setting Up Domain Mapping.
+Learn more.

-A Feed is a type of file that contains content from a blogs or other websites.
-This is used by aggregators to monitor new posts and updates to the blog.
+A Feed is a type of file containing content from a blog or website, and the file updates with newly published content.
+Aggregators use feeds to monitor new posts and updates to the blog.
 This type of file is available in RSS and Atom formats.
-More information on this can be found under Blog Settings: Feeds.
+Learn more.